-An institution seeking continuing approval of a fellowship must submit CPME form 810, Pre-evaluation Report, along with all required supplementary documentation.
-If the Council staff review determines that the pre-evaluation report is incomplete, the program director will be notified and requested to submit the required information.
+Institutions seeking continuing approval of residencies must submit CPME form 310, Preevaluation Report, along with all required supplementary documentation.
+If Council staff review determines that the pre-evaluation report is incomplete, the program director will be notified and requested to submit the required information.
 An on-site evaluation will not be conducted if this requested material is not received, which may jeopardize the approval status of the program.
 In the event the on-site evaluation is cancelled due to non-receipt of requested information in a timely manner, the visit may be re-scheduled, but all costs related to the visit will be the responsibility of the sponsoring institution.

-ON-SITE EVALUATION (NEW AND EXISTING FELLOWSHIP PROGRAMS)
+ON-SITE EVALUATION (NEW AND EXISTING RESIDENCY PROGRAMS)

-The on-site evaluation is conducted to assess the general quality of the fellowship, the institution's ability to achieve the objectives established for the program, and the institution's plans for continued improvement.
-The evaluation team appointed to conduct the visit gathers information related to the validation of the institution's application for provisional approval or pre-evaluation report.
+The on-site evaluation is conducted to assess the general quality of the residency, the institution's ability to establish a curriculum that assures each resident achieves the competencies identified by the Council, and the institution's plans for continued improvement.
+The evaluation team appointed to conduct the visit gathers information related to validation of the institution's application for provisional approval or pre-evaluation report.
 The evaluation team develops a report of its findings that includes a narrative summary identifying program strengths and weaknesses and areas of potential noncompliance.

-Evaluation team members do not act as consultants to the fellowship or the sponsoring institution.
-The team members' primary roles as factfinders and observers are to provide to the RRC an assessment of the sponsor's potential compliance with the Council's standards and requirements.
-With a view toward assisting the institution to understand more completely its role as related to the fellowship, the evaluation team report may include non-binding recommendations for improvement of the program.
+Evaluation team members do not act as consultants to the residency or the sponsoring institution.
+The team members' primary roles as fact-finders and observers are to provide the RRC an assessment of the sponsor's potential compliance with the Council's standards and requirements.
+With a view toward assisting the institution to understand more completely its role as related to the residency, the evaluation team report may include non-binding recommendations for improvement of the program.